Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1002.
 Purpose.

-This chapter is adopted by the Mille Lacs Band of Ojibwe (the Band), under its inherent sovereign and political powers, for the following purposes:
+This chapter is adopted by the Band, under its inherent sovereign and political powers, for the following purposes:

-• (a) to promulgate Band laws and rules governing employment relations and contracting preference within the Band’s jurisdiction;
+• (a) to promulgate Band laws and regulations governing employment relations and contracting preference within the Band’s jurisdiction;

-• (b) to establish the Band’s Tribal Employment Rights Office (TERO) in order to enforce the Band’s laws governing employment and contracting preference, and to protect the rights of all members of the Band, members of other federally recognized Indian tribes, and all other employees within the Band’s jurisdiction;
+• (b) to establish the Band’s Tribal Employment Rights Office in order to enforce the Band’s laws governing employment preference and priority and contracting preference, and to protect the rights of all members of the Band, members of other federally recognized Native American tribes, and all other employees within the Band’s jurisdiction;

-• (c) to increase the employment of members of the Band and of other federally recognized Indian tribes;
+• (c) to increase the employment of members of the Band and of other federally recognized Native American tribes;

 • (d) to eradicate employment discrimination, protect employees’ wages, and protect employees’ health and safety within the Band’s jurisdiction;

-• (e) to provide a fair, enforceable, and effective system of preferences in contracting and sub-contracting as it relates to the provision of supplies, services, labor, and materials to the Band’s government and to Band-owned entities and other persons or entities doing business with the Band, including subcontractors of persons or entities contracting with the Band, within the Band’s Reservation; and
+• (e) to provide a fair, enforceable, and effective system of preferences and priorities in contracting and sub-contracting as it relates to the provision of supplies, services, labor, and materials to the Band’s government and to Band-owned entities and other persons or entities doing business with the Band, including subcontractors of persons or entities contracting with the Band, on or near the Reservation; and

 • (f) to supersede all other provisions of Band law that are inconsistent with the provisions of this chapter.